imagesafari/doing.txt/README.md

 doing.txt
 =========

-Alfred Extensions to track time in TaskPaper format
+Alfred Extensions to track time or log work in TaskPaper format

 - Edit the script inside Alfred to change the path to your time tracking text file.